 Historically the recommendation for storage volume was two times peak day plus fire flow.
-The Town's peak demand is around 350,000 gpd and fire demand is typically set at 500 gpm to two hours or 60,000 gallons.
+The Town's peak demand is around 306,000 gpd and fire demand is typically set at 500 gpm for two hours or 60,000 gallons.
 However, with more concern about water age, the time from when the water was treated with chlorine until it is delivered to the consumer, being an issue, the current recommendation is for about a day of storage plus fire flow.
-The concern with water age is that the longer the water is in contact with the chlorine residual the more likely that the chlorine will react to form other chlorinated byproducts, specifically trihalomethanes (THMs) and haloacetic acids (HAAs).
-There have been times when the Town has struggled with meeting the THM and HAA5 limits, and although there have been no violations, using the newer volume criteria seems appropriate.
-Using that criteria, the Town has adequate storage for about a 50% growth in peak day demand.
-This should be adequate for the next 20 years, but might need to be expanded in the next 25-30 years if water storage is not added east of the Uncompanger River.
+The concern with water age is that the longer the water is in contact with the chlorine residual, the more likely that the chlorine will react to form other chlorinated byproducts, specifically trihalomethanes (THMs) and haloacetic acids (HAAs).
+There have been times when the Town has struggled with meeting the THM and HAA5 limits, and although there have been no violations, using the newer storage volume criteria seems appropriate.
+Based on the current criteria, the Town has adequate storage for more than 50% growth in peak day demand.
+This should be adequate for the next

+20 years, but might need to be expanded in the next 25-30 years if water storage is not added east of the Uncompany River (discussed below).

 The condition of each of the 300,000 gallon tanks is generally good.
 Shortly after the second 300,000 tank was constructed, the original tank was sand blasted to bare metal and repainted.
 The paint systems from the early 1990's have held up well and many of the areas of corrosion that were visible to the divers have been corrected.
 Protecting the integrity of coating system of the tank is critical to insuring that the tanks will remain in good condition going forward.
 It is likely in the next 5 - 10 years the Town will need to drain the tank to make the comprehensive repairs needed to the center columns of the tanks and other areas with corrosion that are easier to repair with a dry tank.
 In the next 10-15 years the tanks may need to be completely repainted.
 This is a very expensive, likely \$125,000 - \$150,000 for each tank.
-The Town should set aside resources in the coming years in order to be able to funding blasting and recoating the tanks when needed.
+The Town should set aside resources in the coming years in order to be able to fund blasting and recoating the tanks when needed.
 Since many of the coating issues are related to the columns and the roof system, the Town might want to explore changing the roof to an aluminum dome when it is time to repaint.
-An aluminum dome eliminates the need for columns and for painting the roof, which is the most expensive part of the tank to paint.
+An aluminum dome eliminates the need for columns and for painting the roof, which is the most expensive part of the However converting to a dome on existing tank would likely require structural tank to paint. modifications to the existing walls and other challenges and the pros and cons should be weighed at that time.